Velocidex/velociraptor-docs/content/knowledge_base/tips/ssl.md

 ### Test
 Launching the server we should be able to connect to the GUI using our new certificate.
 Note this must be trusted by browser/system to prevent errors.

-Launching the client, it should connect securely without error the the server using the certificate.
+Launching the client, it should connect securely without error, using the trusted CA chain and the new server certificate.

 No changes need to be made to the pinned certificate name, nor do any certificates need to be modified in the configuration files.